Parth-Vader/thinkspace/_posts/2017-06-06-Scrapy-Bookworm-Benchmark.md

 *	Bookworm : Runs a CPU-intesive scrapy spider to follow all links and scrape different features from a static snapshot of [Books To Scrape](http://books.toscrape.com/).
 *   Link Extractor : Uses LinkExtractor() to extract links from a collection of HTML pages downloaded using a scrapy spider from `Alexa Top Sites` list.

 In this blog post, I will describe the `scrapy-bench bookworm` benchmark.
-Firstly I'll describe the methodology, which is followed by the results and their summary.
+Firstly I'll describe the methodology, which is followed by the comparison of the results in different environments and their summary.

 ## Methodology